COVID-19 SCHOOL PROTOCOLS FOR THE SCHOOL YEAR 2021-2022

-Dropping off Lunch Bags or Items at Security: In order to keep our staff and security safe, we ask that families limit dropping off water bottles, backpacks, and lunch packs with the security guards.
-We ask families to ensure that their children bring all the supplies and snacks with them in their backpacks.
+Dropping off Lunch Bags or Items at Security: In order to keep our staff and security safe, we ask that families to limit dropping off water bottles, backpacks, and lunch packs with the security guards.
+Children should bring all of their supplies and snacks in their backpacks.

-Reminders for your Children: Children should always wash/sanitize their hands and keep their distance of 1.5 meters.
-There will be a lot of hands-free sanitizer stations around the school, but it may also be handy for your child to have their own bottle.
-That being said, they may not share the bottle.
+Reminders for your Children: Children should always wash/sanitize their hands and keep a distance of 1.5 meters with students outside their stable group.
+There will be hands-free sanitizer stations around the school, but it may also be handy for your child to have their own bottle.
+Students may not share any food or drinks with others.

-Health: Please keep your child at home if he or she has a temperature of 37.5 or greater, has any Covid related symptoms, or if they have been exposed to anybody that had the Covid19 virus.
+Health: Please keep your child at home if he or she has a temperature of 37.5 or greater, has any COVID-19 related symptoms, or if they have been exposed to anybody that had the COVID-19 virus.